pwhipp/yob/README.md

 While yobs are reasonably performant they are individual [yaml](https://yaml.org/) files at heart.

+Specialize yobs to serve up JSON or models with any behavior based upon their data that you fancy.

 Not tested on Windows.

 ## Use a lonely yob for configuration